Achievable logoAchievable logo

 Using punctuation vs. understanding punctuation

 Knowing how to use something isn’t the same as understanding how it works.
-And for the ACT, you have to know how each punctuation mark functions grammatically.
+On the ACT, you need to know what each punctuation mark does grammatically.

-For example, you and I may know how to use a computer but have no idea how the electronics inside that computer function.
-Similarly, we may know how to send a text message while being totally ignorant about the technology that moves a text message from our phone to someone else’s.
+For example, you might know how to use a computer without knowing how the electronics inside it work.
+In the same way, you might know how to type and send a text message without understanding the technology that moves that message from your phone to someone else’s.

 Understanding punctuation on the ACT

-Let’s start with a definition of the period first: a period is a punctuation mark used to end a declarative sentence (a sentence that declares something).
-If a sentence isn’t claiming something, it’s usually asking something, in which case we’d use a different punctuation mark.
+Let’s start with a definition of the period: a period is a punctuation mark used to end a declarative sentence (a sentence that declares something).
+If a sentence isn’t declaring something, it may be asking something instead, and that usually requires a different punctuation mark.

 Definitions